TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/sbl_ospi_enet.md

 This bootloader performs SOC initializations and offers additional functionality, including:
 1. Receiving an application images via UDP over Ethernet.
-2. Flashing the received application to QSPI Flash Memory.
+2. Flashing the received application to OSPI Flash Memory.
-3. Attempting to boot a multicore appimage present at 0x80000 location in the QSPI Flash.
-This offset is specified in the QSPI bootloader and when the EVM boots in QSPI mode, it will attempt to find a application at this location.
+3. Attempting to boot a multicore appimage present at 0x81000 location in the OSPI Flash.
+This offset is specified in the OSPI bootloader and when the EVM boots in OSPI mode, it will attempt to find an application at this location.

 To flash a multicore appimage at this location, follow the steps mentioned in \ref BASIC_STEPS_TO_FLASH_FILES.